 - Classes which are not required for graduation and for which no credits toward graduation are given

 - Transportation to and from extracurricular activities

 - Before and after-school daycare

 Before school boards implement user fees, the board must consider the ramifications.
 For example, user fees can be challenged by the person being assessed the fee or by tax payers affected by the fee.
-As a result of fees being implemented throughout the state, 1993 Senate Bill 458 was introduced.
-This bill would have authorized school districts to set fees that were consistent with statutory and constitutional guidelines, however, before doing so, the board would have been required to have a written policy explaining the fees and hold a public hearing prior to adopting the policy.
+The Department of Public Instruction recommends the school board have a written policy explaining the fees and hold a public hearing prior to adopting the policy.
 While this bill did not come to a vote, it is indicative of a legislative concern.
-Most school boards have policies on fees and they may hold public hearings on them but they are not now required to do so.
+Most school boards have policies on fees and they may hold public hearings on them, but they are not now required to do so.

 In summary, the authority of the school board to assess user fees is powerful but limited.
 Care must be taken to use this authority judiciously.
 Copies of local board policies on school fees should be available on request.